Tales of the Teenage Mutant Ninja Turtles (TV series): Development

 According to Christopher Yost, during the middle of production on Teenage Mutant Ninja Turtles: Mutant Mayhem (2023), producers Seth Rogen and Evan Goldberg were granted approval to develop a canon streaming television series.
 Yost was then approached to see if he would be interested in meeting Rogen, and after agreeing, the two discussed what the series could be.
 Alan Wan was brought in to work with Yost.
 Between the two, they had experience working on the 2003 Turtles series, the 2012 Turtles series, and the 2018 series Rise of the Teenage Mutant Ninja Turtles.

 In July 2023, Variety reported that a film sequel and a 2D animated television series follow-up for Mutant Mayhem had been greenlit.
 The series, titled Tales of the Teenage Mutant Ninja Turtles, was reported to act as a bridge between Mutant Mayhem and the film sequel, which has been scheduled to release in theaters in 2026.
 Yost and Wan were announced as executive producers and showrunners.
 Lukas Williams was set to oversee production for Point Grey Pictures which co-produces with Nickelodeon Animation Studio.
 Production for Nickelodeon was overseen by Claudia Spinelli, Senior Vice President of Nickelodeon Animation, and Nikki Price, Director of Development and Executive in Charge of Production.

 Despite reportedly being greenlit for two seasons on announcement, Yost later said in an August 2024 interview that he was unsure if there would be a second season but said they had plenty of ideas for one.
-In the January 2025 issue Toy World Magazine, Paramount confirmed that season 2 will debut later that year on Paramount+ and Nickelodeon.
-In November 2025, it was announced the series was cancelled alongside Tales of the Teenage Mutant Ninja Turtles stemming from management shifts caused by the Paramount-Skydance merger, and the second season will be its final season.
+In the January 2025 issue Toy World Magazine, Paramount confirmed that a second season will debut later that year on Paramount+ and Nickelodeon.
+In November 2025, it was announced the series was cancelled alongside Dora stemming from management shifts caused by the Paramount-Skydance merger, and the second season would be its final season.